LinowskiD/seg7_display_driver_lib/README.md

 * REQ_SEG_0124: Counter module shall count only when it is enabled.
 * REQ_SEG_0122: Counter module shall update internal preload value only when the rising edge of the enable signal has been detected.
 * REQ_SEG_0123: Counter module shall continue counting from the last value after it has been re-enabled.
 * REQ_SEG_0130: Counter module shall be reset by a dedicated signal.
+This shall a separate signal from the global reset.
-* REQ_SEG_0131: Counter module shall stop counting and reset counter value after reset signal has been detected.
+* REQ_SEG_0131: Counter module shall stop counting when reset signal has been detected.

 TODO:
 * Code documentation available from github (Read the Docs?)